darzhang/Devel-opers-CRM-Project/README.md

 ### Login Page
 This page contains information about Login.

-* Lgoin have the following functionality :
+* Login have the following functionality :

 | Functionality | Description |
 | :---| :---:|